Grassland degradation

 Grassland degradation, also called vegetation or steppe degradation, is a biotic disturbance in which grass struggles to grow or can no longer exist on a piece of land due to causes such as overgrazing, burrowing of small mammals, and climate change.
 Since the 1970s, it has been noticed to affect plains and plateaus of alpine meadows or grasslands, most notably being in the Philippines and in the Tibetan and Inner Mongolian region of China, where 2460 km2 of grassland is degraded each year.
 Across the globe it is estimated that 23% of the land is degraded.
 It takes years and sometimes even decades, depending on what is happening to that piece of land, for a grassland to become degraded.
-The process is slow and gradual but so is restoring degraded grassland.
-Initially only patches of grass appear to die and appear brown in nature; but the degradation process, if not addressed, can spread to many acres of land.
+The process is slow and gradual, but so is restoring degraded grassland.
+Initially, only patches of grass appear to die and appear brown; but the degradation process, if not addressed, can spread to many acres of land.
 As a result, the frequency of landslides and dust storms may increase.
-The degraded land's less fertile ground cannot yield crops nor can animals graze in these fields.
+The degraded land's less fertile ground cannot yield crops, or animals graze in these fields.
 With a dramatic decrease in plant diversity in this ecosystem, more carbon and nitrogen may be released into the atmosphere.
 These results can have serious effects on humans such as displacing herders from their community; a decrease in vegetables, fruit, and meat that are regularly acquired from these fields; and a catalyzing effect on global warming.

 Causes

 Overgrazing

 It is thought that grassland degradation is principally attributed to overgrazing.
 This occurs when animals consume grass at a faster rate than it can grow back.
-Lately overgrazing has become more apparent partially because of the increase in urbanization, which makes less room for available farmland.
-With these hence smaller plots, farmers try to maximize their space and profits by densely packing their land with animals.
-Another point that comes with the high density of owned animals is that farmers need to be able to provide for them in the winter months, so they must gather much grass, since the winter is often harsh and long in alpine meadows.
-As a result, grass is given less of a chance to grow back due to either the rapid consumption of grass or the continual stomping of the feet of these animals.
-This latter suppression also encourages rats and insects to subsist here, both of which further inhibit the growth of grass.
+Lately, overgrazing has become more apparent, partially because of the increase in urbanization, which makes less room for available farmland.
+With these smaller plots, farmers try to maximize their space and profits by densely packing their land with animals.
+Another point that comes with the high density of owned animals is that farmers need to be able to provide for them in the winter months, so they must gather much grass since the winter is often harsh and long in alpine meadows.
+As a result, the grass is given less chance to grow back due to either the rapid consumption of grass or the continual stomping of the feet of these animals.
+This latter suppression also encourages rats and insects to subsist here, both of which further inhibit grass growth.
 Overgrazing is a main cause of shrub and bush encroachment in grasslands and savanna ecosystems.